Conflict Minerals Report

 Our conflict minerals compliance process included: the development of a Conflict Minerals Policy, establishment of governance structures with cross functional team members and senior executives, communication to, and engagement of, suppliers, due diligence compliance process and measurement, record keeping and escalation procedures.
 The measures discussed below are not all of the measures we took in furtherance of our conflict minerals compliance program or pursuant to the Rule and the OECD Guidance.
 In addition, some of the measures discussed below are not expressly provided for in the OECD Guidance.

 Amphenol has established a management system for complying with the Rule and implementing our compliance program.
-This management system operates within the Company’s Product Stewardship Group led by our Director EHS & Support Services, and includes a team of subject matter experts from relevant functions such as, legal, purchasing, quality assurance, corporate sustainability programs, manufacturing and environmental health and safety.
-The Director EHS & Support Services acts as the conflict minerals program manager.
+This management system operates within the Company’s Product Stewardship Group and is currently led by our Director EHS & Sustainability and includes a team of subject matter experts from relevant functions such as, legal, purchasing, quality assurance, corporate sustainability programs, manufacturing and environmental health and safety.
+The Director EHS & Sustainability acts as the conflict minerals program manager.
 Senior management is briefed about the process and results on a regular basis.